-It might be worth considering a form of low carbon heating such as a heat pump or biomass boiler.
+It might also be worth considering a form of low carbon heating such as a heat pump or biomass boiler.
 Whilst these can be expensive to install, they can bring large savings on your energy bills and you can also get payments from the government from the Renewable Heat Incentive (RHI).
-This means a renewable system these may be a cheaper overall, as well as reducing your carbon emissions.
+This can make a renewable system cheaper overall in the long term, as well as reducing your carbon emissions.

-Modern slim line fan-assisted storage heaters are better insulated, so are more able to store heat - that can be used when you need it, rather than leaking heat constantly throughout the day.
-Their heat output is more controllable, so you can heat a room up faster or keep it cool if you’re not using it.
+Modern high heat retention storage heaters are better insulated, so are more able to store heat - that can be used when you need it, rather than leaking heat constantly throughout the day.
+Their heat output is more controllable, and fan assisted, so you can heat a room up faster or keep it cool if you’re not using it.
 They vary considerably in price, but expect to pay around £700 each.

-Modern controls on storage heaters allow you to set a thermostat so that the heater switches off when it has reached a certain temperature.
-A heater with automatic charge controls will automatically control how much heat it stores overnight, depending on the heater's internal thermostat as well as changes in daily weather patterns.
+Modern electronic controls on storage heaters allow you to set a thermostat so that the heater switches off when it has reached a certain temperature.
+A heater with these charge controls will automatically calculate how much heat it stores overnight, based on room temperature, previous usage and changes in daily weather patterns.

 You should always use a qualified electrician to fit or replace storage heaters.